gabholli/Appointment_Scheduler/README.txt

 Purpose of Program:

-To fulfill requirements for a global consulting organization that conducts business in multiple languages.
+To fulfill requirements for an imaginary global consulting organization that conducts business in multiple languages.

 The organization possesses main offices in the United States,